 4. How to write a letter of wishes

 Priced at just £9.95, it will only take you a few minutes to use.
-The guide that comes with the letter of wishes template makes it clear what to do, how to use it and where to store it.
-However, just in case you need any assistance with it, we offer a free helpline to help you use it.
+The guide that comes with the template makes it clear what to do, how to use it and where to store it.
+However, just in case you need any assistance with it, we also offer a free helpline to help you use it.
 So don’t delay, when you can write yours today.